JCWIFI TO HOST TOWNHALL ABOUT PROPOSED TOWER

 PROPOSED BILL WOULD REQUIRE HIGH SCHOOLS TO OFFER VOTER REGISTRATION

-A proposal in Illinois would require high schools to offer graduating seniors the chance to register to vote.
+A proposal in Illinois would require high schools to offer graduating seniors the opportunity to register to vote.

-The measure, known as the Rev. Jesse Jackson Senior Young Voter Empowerment Act, recently passed a House committee with unanimous support from Democrats.
-Supporters say the bill aims to boost youth voter participation and make registration more accessible.
+The measure, known as the Rev. Jesse Jackson Senior Young Voter Empowerment Act, recently passed a House committee with unanimous Democratic support.

-Advocates say the effort honors civil rights leader Jesse Jackson and could help engage more young people in the democratic process.
+Advocates say the measure honors civil rights leader Jesse Jackson and could help engage more young people in the democratic process.

 PRITZKER CALLS FOR HIGHER NUMBERS OF POSTSECONDARY DEGREES

-Illinois Governor JB Pritzker is directing state agencies to boost the number of adults with college degrees or job training credentials.
+Illinois Gov. JB Pritzker is directing state agencies to increase the number of adults with college degrees or job training credentials.

-The governor says the push is critical, with projections showing more than 70 percent of jobs will soon require education beyond high school.
+The governor says the push is critical, citing projections that more than 70% of jobs will soon require education beyond high school.

-The group is expected to deliver recommendations by December of 2026.
+The group is expected to deliver recommendations by December 2026.

-Local governments across Central Illinois are moving ahead with their own data center regulations as state lawmakers have yet to act.
+Local governments across central Illinois are moving ahead with data center regulations as state lawmakers have yet to act.

-In the meantime, counties like Logan are considering zoning and environmental regulations, while Pekin has already rejected a proposed project following community pushback.
-While there are no public plans for a data center to come to northwest Illinois just yet, many in the community have been watching this issue closely, as the likelihood of such a proposal coming forward is far from minimal.
+In the meantime, counties such as Logan are considering zoning and environmental regulations, while Pekin has already rejected a proposed project following community pushback.
+While there are no public plans for a data center in northwest Illinois, many in the community are watching the issue closely, as the likelihood of such a proposal moving forward remains significant.

 State lawmakers remain divided, with some calling for local control and others urging statewide guidelines to balance economic growth with environmental protections.